One New COVID-19 Caused Death Announced in Camden County

 October 23, 2020

-(Gloucester Township, NJ) – The Camden County Department of Health is announcing 32 additional confirmed cases of the novel coronavirus (COVID-19).
-This brings the aggregate number of confirmed positive cases to 6,944 in Camden County today and 343 total fatalities.
+(Gloucester Township, NJ) – The Camden County Department of Health (DOH) is announcing one new death caused by novel coronavirus (COVID-19) in Camden County, as well as 44 additional cases of the disease.
+This brings the aggregate number of confirmed positive cases to 11,887 in Camden County and 567 total fatalities.

 The following information is currently available regarding new patients: